gabyx/CudaFramework/README.md

 ---------------------------
 Example Usage
 ---------------------------
+The target ``PerformanceProx`` contains the parallel GPU implementation of the projective overrelaxed Jacobi (JORProx) and succesive overrelaxed Gauss-Seidel (SORProx, SORProxRelaxed) iterations used in multi-body dynamics.
+The target ``PerformanceMatrix`` contains the performance test of the efficient parallel matrix-multiplication kernel which is used for the JORProx implementation.
+The target ``GaussSeidelTest`` contains the test launches of the parallel linear Gauss-Seidel algorithm.

 The performance tests are all written in the same structure.
 A performance tests of any kind of application can be specified with the ``PerformanceTest`` template class which accepts a test method as template argument.
 For the kernel performance tests mainly used in this project, the test method ``KernelTestMethod`` is of main interest.

-The target ``PerformanceProx`` contains the parallel GPU implementation of the projective overrelaxed Jacobi (JORProx) and succesive overrelaxed Gauss-Seidel (SORProx, SORProxRelaxed) iterations used in multi-body dynamics.

-The target ``PerformanceMatrix`` contains the performance test of the efficient parallel matrix-multiplication kernel which is used for the JORProx implementation.
+It is used for profiling/checking a certain GPU implementation (``ProxTestVariant`` see below) against a serial CPU implementation.
+The results are saved in an XML file, with all information available from the launch

 The following example shows how a performance test for the SORProx GPU Variant 1 is launched (target: ``PerformaceProx``):
 ```C++